Health and Social Care - Level 3

 An advancement of your professional, practical and acedemic skills, to progress you to university-level courses or in to the industry.

-This inspirational and inclusive course addresses the National Occupational Standards in health and social care.
+This inspirational and inclusive course addresses the national occupational standards in health and social care.
 With a supportive and creative approach to independent learning it enhances current working practices regarding broad social and health concerns in a professional context.
-You will also have the opportunity to use a variety of specialist equipment - such as ageing suits, wheelchairs, blindfolds and ear plugs - in order to broaden your awareness of other people’s needs.
+You will also have the opportunity to use a variety of specialist equipment - such as ageing suits and blood pressure monitors - in order to broaden your awareness of other people’s needs.
 The course’s exceptional academic standard has been recognised by external awarding bodies and is reflected in our excellent progression results.
-You will be required to complete 300 hours of work experience in a variety of placements.
-There will be three different work placements each year and you are encouraged to find your own placements
+You will be required to complete a minimum of 240 hours of work experience in a variety of placements.
+There will be three different work placements each year and you are encouraged to find your own placements.

 Level 3 BTEC Diploma/Extended Diploma in Health and Social Care (equivalent to 3 A levels)